Department of Computing Science

 Presenting Ontologies in Natural Language (with Tang

-Sun) investigates issue in how to present parts of ontologies in natural language, to users who wish
+Sun) investigated issue in how to present parts of ontologies in natural language, to users who wish

 to understand and make choices using the ontologies.